By/About Sam Scott

 and Fredrick W. Turner

 Beautifully illustrated and gracefully written, the book accompanies an exhibition of the same name at the Georgia O'Keeffe Museum in Santa Fe, New Mexico.
 It reproduces the exhibition's 50 paintings and includes striking photographs of the sites that inspired them as well as diagrams of the region's distinctive geology.
-The book examines the magnificence of O'Keeffe's work through essays by three noted authors.
-Barbara Buhler Lynes, Curator of the Georgia O'Keeffe Museum and organizer of the exhibition, discusses the relationship of the artist's paintings to the places that inspired her.
+The book examines the magnifience of O'Keefe's work through essays by three noted authors.
+Barbara Buhler Lynes, Curator of the Georgia O'Keefe Museum and organizer of the exhibition, discusses the relationship of the artist's paintings to the places that inspired her.

 2004